-Paul Anderson begins his third season as a full-time assistant coach and 10th overall for the Washington University in St. Louis men's soccer team in 2017.
+Paul Anderson begins his fifth season as a full-time assistant coach and 12th overall for the Washington University in St. Louis men's soccer team.
 Anderson is the recruiting coordinator for the Bears.

-Anderson has helped lead the Bears to seven top-four finishes in the University Athletic Association (UAA), including a second-place finish in 2010 and back-to-back UAA titles in 2011 and 2012.
+Anderson has helped lead the Bears to eight top-four finishes in the University Athletic Association (UAA), including a second-place finish in 2010 and back-to-back UAA titles in 2011 and 2012.
 He was also part of the UAA Coaching Staff of the Year in 2011.

 A native of Jarrow, England, Anderson joined the Bears' staff in 2008.
 He coached for the Lou Fusz Soccer Club in St. Louis for three years, beginning with the U10 team in 2009 and serving as the team's head coach through its U12 season.
 He earned his National Diploma from the National Soccer Coaches Association of America (NSCAA) in 2009, and his Advanced National Diploma in 2010.